clojusc/dev-system/README.md

   "A development namespace for the my project.

-  Somethink like this can be created for any project that wishes to use the dev-system for managing REPL state in its own development environment."
+  Somethink like this can be created for any project that wishes to use the system-manager for managing REPL state in its own development environment."
   (:require
    [clojure.java.io :as io]
    [clojure.pprint :refer [pprint]]